Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/NagiosOrIcinga.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 For this example we use the :ref:`Python Bindings <api_bindings_python>`.
-The program is based on a `Wiki project <http://www.tinkerunity.org/wiki/index.php/EN/Projects/IT_Infrastructure_Monitoring_-_Nagios_Plugin>`__ and uses the a Temperature Bricklet to measure the ambient temperature and to warn if high temperatures are detected.
+The script is based on a `Wiki project <http://www.tinkerunity.org/wiki/index.php/EN/Projects/IT_Infrastructure_Monitoring_-_Nagios_Plugin>`__ and uses the a Temperature or PTC Bricklet to measure the temperature and to warn if high temperatures are detected.

 The small script, called *check_tf_temp.py*, uses the following interface: